 A: Sorry...
 No. Save your photographs and submit them when you can make the deadline.
 This is the only way we can promise that all photographs, legally submitted can be processed in time for the meeting.
 Photographs received after the submission period will be used for the next Showcase unless you tell us otherwise.

 Q: I submitted images following the guidelines but they weren't shown at the meeting.
 Why and what should I do?

 A: Let us know immediately that your photographs are missing.
 Please know that we check and double check to insure all images that reach the Club's email accounts are presented correctly and on time.
 Preparing the slide shows depends on humans to execute hundreds of steps correctly.
 Sometimes we make mistakes.
 We will make every effort to correct the presentation at a meeting or show your photos at a future meeting.
 But, it is also important to understand that we may not have received your submission due to transmission errors that are outside the Club's control.
 If you do not receive the "auto responder" message confirming your submission, we did not receive your submission.
 In the past we have had difficulty with submissions transmitted around midnight.
 Epping Forest/Saltworks area Comcast customers have also experienced difficulties more frequently than expected although this improved during 2014.

 Q: I have this fabulous photograph I took 1, 2, or 32 days before the challenge period began or after it ended.
 Can’t I submit that photograph?

 A: No, the idea of the "challenge" is that we are under pressure to produce entries in a limited time window.
+The Challenge period begins when the topic is announced and usually runs for six (6) weeks.
 Submissions that don't meet the time requirements will be disqualified.
 You may submit them for a future Showcase.
 Showcases are not time limited.

 File Format and Size